Set up sign-up and sign-in with a Twitter account using Azure Active Directory B2C

 Create an application

 To use Twitter as an identity provider in Azure AD B2C, you need to create a Twitter application.
-If you don’t already have a Twitter account, you can get it at https://twitter.com/signup.
+If you don't already have a Twitter account, you can sign up at https://twitter.com/signup.

 - Sign in to the Twitter Developers website with your Twitter account credentials.